Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly.

 Some of the pastors in Asia Minor felt it was a good career move to go into the pastorate.
 They went into ministry because of their image in the community.

-The pastor who must be shanghaied into the job while he drags his feet is not in God’s will.
-In the army the widespread scuttlebutt is, “Don’t volunteer for anything.”
-The Christian army has many generals of these types.
+The pastor who must be shanghaied into the job while dragging his feet is not in God’s will.
+In the army, the widespread scuttlebutt is, “Don’t volunteer for anything.”
+The Christian military has many generals of these types.
 They volunteer for and initiate very little.

 “Willingly” means without compulsion, deliberately, intentionally, voluntarily.
 This person leads his congregation without being forced or pressured into leadership.
-He leads his congregation of his own free will.
-No one imposes this desire on him.
-Leadership is in his heart.
+He leads the flock of his own free will, and no one imposes this desire on him.
+Leadership resides in his heart.

 Phm 14, “But without your consent I wanted to do nothing, that your good deed might not be by compulsion, as it were, but voluntary.”